John Rutledge House – Charleston, South Carolina

 The house has served many functions other than a residence.
 In 1948 it became home to Gaud School for Boys, a school that would merge with Porter Military School and Watt School in 1964 to form what is now Porter-Gaud School near the Ashley River.
 Following the school’s move, the house was leased as office space and apartments before sitting empty until the 1980s.
 In 1988 Richard Widman restored the John Rutledge House and opened it as the John Rutledge House Inn in 1989.
 It has remained a popular venue for visitors who want to immerse themselves in authentic historic Charleston.

-The John Rutledge House is listed in the National Register, which says the following:
+The John Rutledge House is listed in the National Register:

 John Rutledge, a signer of the Constitution and wartime Governor of South Carolina, 1779-1782, lived at 116 Broad Street from 1763 to 1800.
 Rutledge was one of the foremost lawyers in South Carolina.
 He opposed the Stamp Act and in the Stamp Act Congress of 1765 he was chairman of the committed which wrote the memorial and petition to the House of Lords.
 He was a member of the First and Second Continental Congresses and helped write the South Carolina Constitution of 1776.
 Rutledge served as Governor from 1779 until 1782.
 In 1784 he began his judicial career with election to the chancery court of the state and from 1784-1790 also sat in the state House of Representatives.